-All pre-application components must be submitted by the PI through eBRAP (https://eBRAP.org/).
-Because the invitation to submit an application is based on the contents of the pre-application, investigators should not change the title or research objectives after the pre-application is submitted.
+All pre-application components must be submitted by the overall lead PI through eBRAP (https://eBRAP.org/).
+Because the invitation to submit an application is based on the contents of the pre-application, investigators should not change the title or research objectives of either the overall application or the individual projects after the pre-application is submitted.

-The applicant organization and associated PIs identified in the pre-application should be the same as those intended for the subsequent application submission.
-If any changes are necessary after submission of the pre-application, the PI must contact the CDMRP Help Desk at help@eBRAP.org or 301-682-5507.
+The applicant organization and associated PI identified in the pre-application should be the same as those intended for the subsequent application submission.
+If any changes are necessary after submission of the pre-application, the applicant must contact the CDMRP Help Desk at help@eBRAP.org or 301-682-5507.